 Recommended but optional first load separation: If you have also purchased items that are fuzzy and might shed a lot, it is optional but it can be helpful to just once wash and dry them separately, or with your towels, to get those fuzzies off.
 It can be helpful to wash and dry “sheddy-things” once separately from your prefolds or Workhorse diapers before washing all your diapers, doublers and wipes together.
 “Sheddy-things” are terry (includes two-sided wipes), sherpa or other soft cotton items that will shed.
 Shedded fuzzies can get caught in the twill of the prefolds, making them appear pilly.
 Most people skip this step and just wash everything together and that is fine because any shedded fuzzies will eventually end up in the lint screen anyhow, but if you want to avoid shedding transfer like I do, you can do this one-time separate load.

-1. For prefolds of all versions, doublers made of prefold fabric, Workhorse diapers, gauze and birdseye fabric, first, do one cold or warm cycle with just water.
+1. For prefolds of all versions, doublers made of prefold fabric, Workhorse diapers, muslin and birdseye fabric, first, do one cold or warm cycle with just water.
 This first cycle with no detergent added will rinse out any residual stuff from the manufacturing process.
 It helps clean out residue in your machine, too.
 You do not need to dry after this first water-only cycle (it’s optional), but we recommended this initial water only cycle before you begin your prepping on hot.
 The initial water cycle is highly recommended and improves softness.
 Now you are ready to begin hot prepping cycles.

 2. Wash hot regular cycle with detergent then dry on normal.
 Repeat.
 Repeat.
 (Yes, dry in between cycles.)